PLAYERBITT/Python-/README.md

-# Travis CI Project: RAGNAROK Integration
+# Travis CI Project: JUPITER Integration

 ## Project Description
-This project demonstrates how to use **Travis CI** to automate the testing and execution of a binary file (`RAGNAROK`) alongside a Python script (`ko.py`).
+This project demonstrates how to use **Travis CI** to automate the testing and execution of a binary file (`JUPITER`) alongside a Python script (`ko.py`).
 The repository is designed for educational purposes, particularly for school projects or small-scale demonstrations of CI/CD pipelines.
 It highlights the importance of automation in ensuring consistent and reliable execution across different environments.

 ## Files
-- **RAGNAROK**: A precompiled binary file that forms the core of this project.
+- **JUPITER**: A precompiled binary file that forms the core of this project.
 - **ko.py**: A Python script that interacts with or complements the functionality of the binary.
 - **.travis.yml**: Travis CI configuration file that defines the build and test process.